 This oven-baked lemon pepper salmon is one of my favorite fish recipes of all time.
 It's so healthy and easy to make - a perfect dinner for families, keto lovers, paleo foodies, whole 30 followers and dairy & gluten avoiders alike.
-Baked skin-side down with lemon pepper and lemon juice it's a perfect meal served with a nice salad, roasted broccoli or my favorite way with just some plain rice.
+Baked skin-side down with lemon pepper and lemon juice it's a perfect meal served with a nice salad, roasted broccoli, sweet potato wedges or my favorite way with just some plain rice.

 Is chicken more your thing?
 Then check out these baked chicken drumsticks with veggies instead - it's a whole hands-off meal in one pan!

 Why this recipe works

 - Lemon juice & lemon pepper add loads of flavor without any bad stuff

 - Baking the salmon skin-side down means no risk for burning and no need for oil or butter in the pan - the skin might stick but the fish meat will come out perfect

 - The heavy seasoning means you don't really need a sauce for this one - it's delicious just on its own.
 Or maybe with just an extra squeeze of lemon..